kent-map/kent/theatre/canterbury-theatre.md

 Thomas Sidney Cooper painted scenery in the ‘New Theatre’ on Orange Street with Mr Doyle.
 Back in the 1820s he also painted scenery for the theatre in Hastings, where he met and remained lifelong friends with actor Edmund Kean.

 In 1860, Sidney Cooper, was persuaded by Mr John Baker and Sir Frederick Ponsoby Fane (later Earl of Bessborough), members of the Old Stagers, an amateur dramatic group performing in Canterbury since 1842, to build a new theatre.
 The Theatre Royal, under the management of W.E.
 Mills, opened in September 1861.
 On November 4th, 'For one night only' [Charles Dickens](/dickens/dickens-biography) read six chapters of _David Copperfield_ at the Theatre Royal.
 The report of Dickens's visit in _The Canterbury Journal, Kentish Times and Farmers' Gazette_ was slightly ambivalent about the talents of the great man, as the journalist asked whether there were six chapters of _David Copperfield_ 'worthy the elaborate reading bestowed on them by their author.'[^ref] The reporter also observed that 'his box audience was very large, but the pit and gallery folk have yet to appreciate the great novelist.'
-The Theatre Royal closed on 30th January, 1926 and was sold to the Lefevre brothers.
+The _Kentish Chronicle_ was less ascerbic, describing the house as 'fully and fashionably attended'.[^ref]  The Theatre Royal closed on 30th January, 1926 and was sold to the Lefevre brothers.
 (Debenhams)

 In 1852, the Victoria Concert Rooms, no.3 Lower Bridge Street were renamed St. George’s Hall.
 In 1923 it became The Queen’s Concert Hall and Ballroom until 1927, when it was known as The County Hall until 1939.